Slavery in the United States: Background

-Beginning in the second half of the 18th century, a debate emerged over the continued importation of African slaves to the American colonies.
+In the second half of the 18th century, a debate emerged over the continued importation of African slaves to the American colonies.
 Many in the colonies, including the Southern slavocracy, opposed further importation of slaves due to fears that it would destabilize colonies and lead to further slave rebellions.
-In 1772, prominent Virginians submitted a petition to the Crown, requesting that the slave trade to Virginia be abolished; it was rejected.
+In 1772, prominent Virginians submitted a petition to the Crown requesting that the slave trade to Virginia be abolished; it was rejected.
 Rhode Island forbade the importation of slaves in 1774.
 The influential revolutionary Fairfax Resolves called for an end to the "wicked, cruel and unnatural" Atlantic slave trade.
-All of the colonies banned slave importations during the Revolutionary War.
+All the colonies banned slave importations during the Revolutionary War.